purejamie/immich_scripts/README.md

 The workflow for this script:

-1. Use the env file to set up immich credentials (example in root folder)
+1. Use the env file to set up immich credentials (example in root folder) and ensure the dependancies are installed.

 2. Run the script with the `--face-count' flag only to create albums containing pictures with a large number of unhidden faces which aren't named.
 The number of faces is configurable (default is 10).